Firniwile History, Family Crest & Coats of Arms

 The surname Firniwile was first found in Lincolnshire where "the best authorities state that the first of this name, known in England, was Girard de Furnival, who came over from Normandy, temp.
 Richard I., and accompanied the crusade to the Holy Land.
 It is impossible to reconcile this fact with the entry on the Battle Roll. "

 Early History of the Firniwile family

 This web page shows only a small excerpt of our Firniwile research.
-Another 99 words (7 lines of text) covering the years 125 and 1250 are included under the topic Early Firniwile History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the year 1250 is included under the topic Early Firniwile History in all our PDF Extended History products and printed products wherever possible.